mariohdez/muse-critic-data-collection/README.md

 # muse-critic-data-collection
-A web app to get artist/album data from spotify.
+An app to get artist/album data from spotify and inject data to MuseCritic's database 🎧🎶.